stormpath/stormpath-documentation/source/reference.rst

     * - ``challenges``
       - Link
       - N/A
-      - A link to a collection of Challenges associated with this Factor.
+      - A link to a collection of :ref:`Challenges <ref-challenge>` associated with this Factor.

     * - ``phone``
       - Link
       - N/A
-      - (SMS Only) A link to the ``phone`` resource associated with this Factor.
+      - (SMS Only) A link to the :ref:`Phone resource<ref-phone>`associated with this Factor.
+Deleting this Factor will not affect its Phone resource, but deleting the Phone resource will also delete this Factor.

     * - ``mostRecentChallenge``
       - Link
       - N/A
-      - A link to the most recent ``challenge`` issued for this Factor.
+      - A link to the most recent :ref:`challenge <ref-challenge>` issued for this Factor.

   **Factor Example**